docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 Halts playback of the current movie.

 !!! note
-    Does not work when called from the player’s hosting environment.
+    Does not work when called from the player's hosting environment.

 Returns `undefined`.